It’s hard find natural perfumes that last for ages! But we found 10 that are absolutely wonderful

 10 Natural Perfumes That Last For Ages

-Best described as: Simple, rosy, fresh, light Longevity rating: 8/10
+Best described as: Spicy, earthy, autumnal Longevity rating: 9/10

 Best described as: Luxurious, powdery, mature, unique Longevity rating: 10/10

-Our selection from the Goddess Line is their Lakshmi perfume, with its notes of sandalwood, frankincense and amber, mixed with sweet almond oil and patchouli.
-This all amounts to a somewhat musky scent which lasts all day.
+Our selection from the Goddess Line is their Lakshmi perfume.
+With its notes of sandalwood, frankincense and amber, mixed with sweet almond oil and patchouli, it’s one of the headiest natural perfumes that last.
+It has a somewhat musky scent which lasts all day.

 The vegan-friendly, all natural brand strongly believes that by using certain scents, they can change moods.
-For example, they say amber can draw away negative energy; sandalwood is a memory-booster, health and immunity booster, and relieves high blood pressure, and that patchouli fights depression and is an aphrodisiac.
+For example, they say amber can draw away negative energy, and sandalwood boosts health, memory and immunity.
+Patchouli helps fight depression and is also an aphrodisiac.

 Think about what you need in your life, then purchase the most promising scent.
 It’s worth a try, and in any case, you’ll smell wonderful!

-Best described as: Spicy, feminine and warm Longevity rating: 10/10
+Best described as: Spicy, exotic and warm Longevity rating: 10/10

 American Perfumer Amanda Walker’s small batch, botanical blends are always super desirable, and “Mejica,” might be the sexiest of her five USDA certified-organic scents.
 It’s a delicious, warming blend of three vanillas, rare resins, and spices, and was inspired by travelling.